The lymphatic system. One of the most overlooked and misunderstood systems of our body and one that can make a HUGE impact on your health.

 You might have seen it on anatomy pictures as the weblike, system that ropes throughout your body from your head to your toes with little nodes spread throughout it.
 It’s a system of vessels, capillaries, filaments and nodes, most of which lie closely under your skin that transport fluid known as lymph.
 Sometimes when you’re sick you can feel swollen lumps in your neck or in your groin – these are your lymph nodes.
 The lymphatic system also consists of your spleen, thymus, adenoids and tonsils.

 It also absorbs fat and fat-soluble vitamins from the digestive system and delivers these nutrients to cells that can use them.

 It’s a pretty amazing and robust system – your lymphatics can handle up to ten times the normal or required level of fluid in your body!

 So what makes it so darn important?

-While the lymphatic system is robust and can be enhanced with various treatments, some surgical treatments can leave it damaged, almost beyond repair.
-Once lymph nodes have been taken out for the treatment of some conditions – they don’t grow back!
+While the lymphatic system is very robust, some surgical treatments can leave it damaged, almost beyond repair.
 This is a slippery slope for the lymphatics so it’s important that your system is functioning tip top!